warnerjon12/teensy-cmake/README.md

 ```
 import_arduino_library(Bounce)

-add_sketch() # or add_teensy_executable(...)
+add_teensy_executable(...)
 ```

 Make sure that the 'ARDUINO_LIB_ROOT' variable is set up correctly in CMake.

-# Creating bare C/C++ projects

-With 'bare' projects you have to define 'main' and include headers yourself.

-TODO: This is not yet supported.
+## External libraries

+This template can be adjusted to include other libraries, but an example is not currently included.